Information about sexually transmitted infections (STIs)

 • private providers of health care and social services, private medical centers (chargeable)

-• Hivpoint’s STI testing service Checkpoint
+• Hivpoint’s targeted STI testing service Checkpoint

 Testing practices vary by wellbeing services county.
 You can get the most up-to-date information on STI testing in your area by calling the area’s public health care center or looking for information on the wellbeing services county’s own website.
 In many areas, sexually transmitted disease tests can be accessed by booking an appointment online.